What to expect from a homestay in Bali

 Interested in staying with a local family at their homestay in Bali?
 The family’s doors are always open for you.

-The price per person is 2.000.000 IDR (~ 145 USD).
+The price per person (for 2 nights) is 2.000.000 IDR (~ 145 USD).
 This includes three meals per day, transportation, community, private room, bathroom, activities such as cooking, visiting their stunning local temple, a walkthrough in the rice fields and much more.

 Expect to go back to basic during your stay.
 A basic room, with a double bed and fan, an outdated bathroom but it has hot water.
 Taking children is no problem.
 They will have the time of there lives with all the local kids around.